What Are Lectins

-As I said previously, humans are not defenseless when it comes to “lectin attacks.”
+Again, humans are not defenseless when it comes to “lectin attacks.”
 We have our microbiome, our gut barrier, and our immune system to thank for keeping us safe.
 Or do we?
 What happens when we continue to eat lots of lectins for years and decades?
 For most of us, it’s only a matter of time before we start to feel the effects of these lectins.
 We certainly aren’t helping our defenses do their jobs.

 We start with reducing the amount of bacteria–both good and bad–in our microbiome through broad-spectrum antibiotics, antibacterial products, NSAIDS, and stomach acid blockers.
 When we kill off good bacteria, we reduce our gut’s ability to break down lectins before they even reach the small intestine.

 The next defense system to go is the gut barrier.
 If we’re ingesting lots of plant lectins, and our bacteria is failing to break most of them down, they attach to the gut wall.
 Eventually–over the course of years–they weaken the junctions and start to force their way through the barrier.
 See my post on leaky gut.